Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.

 2. Be well informed about and comply with current government rules and guidelines

-Keeping local with your wedding location will reduce the complexities of managing the risks involved with travel-related restrictions, particularly if you’re planning for a wedding in the first half of 2021.
+Keeping local with your wedding location will reduce the complexities of managing the risks involved with travel-related restrictions.

 As corona trends are expected to stay around for a while, a COVID safety plan should generally be in place for your wedding.
 Check if your vendors such as marriage celebrant, venue and photographer are registered as COVID Safe and have an approved Weddings Industry COVID Safe Industry Plan.